Disclaimer: Our videos use a synthetic voice, so we can bring more to you. No AI is used otherwise.

 - General Offerings - meant to be used for giving transactions and other income being received into your accounts.

 These Categories cannot be removed, but you can edit their name and associated Fund.
-You can use these as a catch-all for your transactions or create additional Categories; according to your needs.
+You can use these as a catch-all for your transactions or create additional Categories according to your needs.
 Unless you require very detailed reporting, we recommend limiting the number of Categories you create, to reduce complexity.

 To add Categories, go to Accounting > Categories and click Add Category.